Research Catalogue Extended Guide

 Groups are a way of having a shared space for expositions with multiple users, for example for use in a class, research project or workshop.
 As a member of the group, you get access to the group’s overview page, which shows all users and expositions connected to the group as well as general information.
 As a member, you can create (your own) expositions within the group, that will be directly visible to all the group’s members.

-Using the group as a member
+Using the Group as a Member

 There are two ways to become a member of a group: